chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 1. Select **Sign in with Chef Automate**
 1. Sign into Chef Habitat Builder using the same credentials used with Chef Automate

-The Automate-deployed Chef Habitat Builder supports authentication with local users only.
+The Chef Automate-deployed Chef Habitat Builder supports authentication with local users only.
 We plan on adding more authentication methods in future releases.

 ### Generate a Chef Habitat on-prem Builder Personal Access Token